 I first encountered the X modifier in my youth.
 As an aviation enthusiast I was introduced to the radical X-3 Stiletto.
-The X-3 Stiletto was an experimental jet aircraft designed and manufactured by the Douglas Aircraft Company for the U.S. National Advisory Committee for Aeronautics (NACA).
+The Douglas Aircraft Company designed and manufactured the X-3 Stiletto experimental jet aircraft for the U.S. National Advisory Committee for Aeronautics (NACA).
 The NACA was the precursor of the National Aeronautics and Space Administration (NASA).

 The majority of X-Plane testing has occurred at Edwards Air Force Base.
 Some of the X-planes have been well publicized, while others, such as the X-16, have been developed in secrecy.
 The first, the Bell X-1, became well known after it became, in 1947, the first aircraft to break the sound barrier in level flight.
 Later X-planes supported important research in a multitude of aerodynamic and technical fields, but only the North American X-15 rocket plane of the early 1960s achieved comparable fame to that of the X-1.
 X-planes 7 through 12 were actually missiles(used to test new types of engines), and some other vehicles were un-piloted (some were remotely flown, some were full-on drones).
 (Wikipedia: X-Plane)

 In addition to designating an experimental aircraft, X has had many other uses over the years.
 X is a common variable for unknown or changing concepts in mathematics.
 In astronomy, X stands for a comet of unknown origin.
 On treasure maps, “X marks the spot” where the treasure is buried.
 In bowling, X signifies a strike.
 And X is a placeholder for the legal signature of an illiterate person.
 On a more romantic note, Xs symbolize the kisses paired with the Os of hugs in warmhearted salutations.